hmcts/ccd-shared-infrastructure/README.md

 # ccd-shared-infrastructure

 This module sets up the shared infrastructure for CCD.
-**Note:** The environment specific branches demo, ithc and perftest will be automatically synced with master branch.
-Changes commited to master are reflected in other branches - with a subsequent branch build per environment.
-If per branch specific changes are required this sync can be overridden in Jenkinsfile_CNP.

 ## Variables